 If after a few days your lost dog has still not been recovered, don't

 give up!
 Many a lost dogs have been reunited with their owners after

 Being prepared in advance for a lost or stolen dog is so important.
 The fastest way to get your Miniature Schnauzer back home is to make sure he is always wearing his Pet ID Tags and be sure to microchip your dog.

 Also, make sure you have on-hand, a good recent photo of your Miniature Schnauzer that is available to use for flyers & posters.

-Stay Positive - You know by now, Miniature Schnauzer's love being with their owners more than anything else.
-Keep the faith, continue your search, and believe that you will be reunited with your Miniature Schnauzer once again.
+• Stay Positive - You know by now, Miniature Schnauzer's love being with their owners more than anything else.
+Keep the faith, continue your search, stay positive, and believe that you will be reunited with your Miniature Schnauzer once again.

-One last thing, after your Miniature Schnauzer is back in your loving home, make sure you identify the way your Schnauzer was able to get out and correct it.
+• Correct the Escape - One last thing, after your Miniature Schnauzer is back in your loving home, make sure you identify the way your dog was able to get out and correct it.

 If your Miniature Schnauzer accidentally got out because your 5 year old left the front door open, be sure and keep your doors locked.
 If you have a hole under your fence, or a gate that doesn't latch properly, etc...
 GET IT FIXED!

 Whatever the reason was that precipitated your Miniature Schnauzer being separated from you, be sure and resolve it so this never happens again.